Tymotheus/blockshell/TYMSON_README.md

 "Users remain pseudonymous - linked through their cryptographic keys.
 Pseudonym is H(PK), which can be used to transfer coins (through digital signature)"

+23.01.2023
+Next goal - execute the transactions.
+PoW - only miner can execute the transactions to simplify the process.
+In the real bitcoin blockchain, address of a user is hash of his private key.
+I was thinking how I can simply encode it, my first idea was to use IP of the machine.
+But it is not a good solution because of lots of reasons, so I decided to just pass as argument your id while mining so you will be assigned reward.

+How to code other transaction than reward now?
+PoW - you pass additional address while mining together with amount so it can get transfered in this block.
+Problem: nothing stops you from using someone else's address as a payer XD Possible solution: you hold your secret.

+I updated the mining function so it now calculates hash of the passed argument (miner) instead of saving it in the plain text.

+I added transfer system:
+1 transaction per block, miner has to execute transaction miner needs to pass private key (presumably his) so its hash gets calculated, beneficiary hash and amount.
+Problem: double spending

+Planned development:
+- Verifying transactions so there is no double spending
+- Include multiple transactions per block - miner can get transactions, save them in file transaction.json, then read them and include in the block
+- Introduce fees per transactions: easy stuff
+- Introduce merkel root hash calculation - one function which is later on added to the string, based on which block hash is calculated
+- Adding real public/private keys, storing them in secret .yaml files or env_vars

+Later on:
+- Adding multiple recievers and multiple payers for one transaction

 Questions to the prof:
 1. Why in electrum testnet transactions I received have multiple outputs?